zovialpapai/Bayesian-classification-with-random-projection/README.md

 Computer code to reproduce the numerical results presented in "Efficient Bayesian high-dimensional classification via random projection with application to gene expression data" (Chakraborty A., 2023+).
-Please reach out in abhisek_chakraborty@tamu.edu for any queries.
 Here, we present a short decription about the directories in the repository.
 (To be updated soon)

 repeated simulations:
 The directory contains three R scripts, named BCC_sims.R, Weakleaners.R, and time_comparison.R.